matt-paul/credit-card-comparison/README.md

 ## Considerations

-This project was based on a breif that is fairly similar to an area of the CTM website.
+This project was based on a brief that is fairly similar to an area of the CTM website.

 After learning more about current 'best practices', I have refactored to be 'mobile first', in order to save bandwidth on mobile devices and speed up the user